-Like the X100T the Fujifilm X-Pro2 has been setup to be very customizable.
+Like the X100T, the Fujifilm X-Pro2 has been set up to be very customizable.
 Accessories like thumb grips and soft shutters that don’t typically work well on DLSR-style cameras work great on these rangefinder-style cameras.

 Other X-Pro 2 Articles